MoonDial: Background

 Metheny recorded Moondial while on break from his Dream Box tour.
 On the album, he played on a custom built baritone guitar made by the luthier Linda Manzer.
 He also tuned the guitar to a custom tuning system, which required custom Nylon strings as most could not handle the system.
 Metheny struggled to find strings that worked, until he saw some that were made by an Argentinian-based company being used by another player in a video.
 He bought the strings on Amazon, which arrived the day before his Dream Box tour started.
 Metheny stated that he felt like the guitar's tuning made it feel like the guitar was "three two-string instruments that just happen to be sitting right next to each other".
 The middle two strings were tuned up an octave from standard tuning, while the other four were a fourth or fifth below it.

 Metheny recorded Moondial over the course of a week in the Hudson Valley.
 He used an AEA R88 ribbon mic with a Go Acoustic internal pickup.
-It is the third album Metheny recorded without other musicians.
+It is the third album of Metheny playing solo acoustic guitar.
 No overdubs were done on the album.
 The album features 12 compositions, comprising a mix of both originals and covers.
 Metheny had written most of the original tracks during the Dream Box tour, except for "This Belongs to You", a composition he originally recorded in 2012.